GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/ex1_niriim_extended_api.rst

 The BPM produced is named ``N20160102S0373_bpm.fits``.

-The local calibration manager does not yet support BPMs so we cannot add it to the database.
-It is a future feature.
-Until then we have to pass it manually to the ``Reduce`` instance to use it, as we will show below.
+Since this is a user-made BPM, you will have to pass it to DRAGONS on the as an option on the command line.

 Master Flat Field